-Of course, if something comes up in regards to sports or the gym that you feel could be improved or you don't feel is right, GUSA are the ones you want to go and speak to.
+Of course, if something comes up in regard to sports or the gym that you feel could be improved or you don't feel is right, GUSA are the ones that want to hear from you.

 What is the structure of GUSA?